ophwug/docs/README.md

 OBD-C is a [comma.ai standard](https://github.com/commaai/hardware/blob/master/harness/OBD-C.sch.pdf) that uses a USB-C cable between the comma harness box and the comma device.

+**Preventative Measures**:

+* Use a magnetic or quick-release mount to minimize the mechanical wear of the OBD-C cable.

 **Symptoms**:

 * The device does not go into "on-road" mode.
 It is stuck at the home screen.